Blue Sky (1994 film): Plot

-The day after their arrival, Hank meets with base commander Colonel Vince Johnson, who dismisses Hank's underground testing proposal despite strong scientific evidence.
-Meanwhile, Vince's wife Vera extends an invitation to Carly for a social event hosted by the base officers' wives.
-At the party, Carly becomes intoxicated and performs an exotic dance, prompting Vera to persuade Vince to address Carly's behavior, though Vince plans to remove Hank from the equation first.
+The day after their arrival, Hank meets with base commander Colonel Vince Johnson.
+He dismisses Hank's support for underground testing despite the strong scientific evidence presented.

+Meanwhile, Vince's wife Vera extends an invitation to Carly and Hank for a social event hosted by the base officers' wives.
+At the party, Carly becomes intoxicated and dances provocatively with Vince when Hank won't dance.
+Both Vera and Hank (and other attendees) disapprove of the unseemly display.